 Learn how to draw a great looking Pinky Promise with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Pinky Promise.
+By following the simple steps, you too can easily draw a perfect Pinky Promise.

 "Pinky swear?"
 This question is often asked by grade school children.
 The promise - whether it be to fulfill a task or to keep a secret - is then sealed with a "pinky promise."